A Bayesian prevalence-incidence mixture model for screening outcomes with misclassification: Introduction

 This article is structured as follows.
-Section \ref{sec:dataintro} introduces the Dutch CRC EHR as the motivating case.
-Section \ref{sec:relatedlit} reviews related methods.
-Sections \ref{sec:DGM} and \ref{sec:estimation} describe the data-generating mechanism and estimation methodology, respectively.
-Section \ref{sec:simulation_synth} evaluates \texttt{BayesPIM} through simulations, while section \ref{sec:application} presents an application to Dutch CRC EHR, including estimates and real-world simulations.
+Section \ref{sec:dataintro} introduces the Dutch CRC EHR as the motivating case of our methodology.
+Subsequently, sections \ref{sec:DGM} and \ref{sec:estimation} describe the data-generating mechanism and estimation methodology, respectively.
+Section \ref{sec:simulation_synth} evaluates \texttt{BayesPIM} through simulations including settings created using resampling of the real-world Dutch CRC data.
+Finally, Section \ref{sec:application} presents the application to the Dutch CRC EHR and Section \ref{sec:discussion} the discussion.